ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 ```

 Full source code, including dynamic column selection, is available on GitHub: [ptupitsyn/ignite-dynamic-linq](https://github.com/ptupitsyn/ignite-dynamic-linq).
+You can try it by running [tests](https://github.com/ptupitsyn/ignite-dynamic-linq/blob/main/Ignite.DynamicLINQ.Tests/CarsTests.cs) in your IDE or with `dotnet test`.

 Interestingly, [Dynamic LINQ](https://dynamic-linq.net/overview) works with any `IQueryable`, including Ignite.NET's `ICacheQueryable`.
 What it does is it parses the string expression and builds an `Expression` tree, which is then passed to the LINQ provider to build the SQL query.